** Published in Kaltura Blog **

 Let’s talk about kids a little bit.
 My kids.

-How Kids Use Screens Today Entertain Themselves
+How Kids Use Screens Today to Entertain Themselves

 My kids love to play Minecraft.
 It started couple of years ago with my 9 years old, and now his younger brothers play as well, even the 5 years old.
-They take their imaginary worlds of knights, secret agents, family and astronauts and give it form and shape.
+They take their imaginary worlds of knights, secret agents, family and astronauts and give it a form and a shape.

 Then they sit for hours, opening all sorts of apps to edit their movie.
 They cut and paste and move and add the after-effects of animations, music, sounds—just like real post-production for a real movie.